magit/magit/README.md

 </div>
 <br>
 <div align="justify">
+  Thanks to
+  <a href="https://github.com/magit/magit/blob/master/Documentation/BACKERS.md">1987 backers</a>
-  Thanks to 1987 backers the Kickstarter campaign was a huge success!
+  the Kickstarter campaign was a huge success!
   This September was very exciting and I would like to thank you all for your generosity and enthusiastic support!
 </div>